sdrum01/dubsiren_rp2040/docs/en/index.md

 _Modulation of a triangle wave from LFO1 with the triangle wave from LFO2, but with +50% modulation strength_.

-## Special functions / Flags
+## Special Functions / Flags

 > [!CAUTION]
-> Experimentelle Funktion
+> Experimental functions

-**LFO-Button (S2) pressed + Firebutton 1-4:**
+**LFO Button (S2) pressed + Fire Button 1-4:**

 Various special functions can be switched on using 4 flags.

-**Fire1 = Flag1**: LFO2 startet immer bei neu beim abfeuern von Sounds.
+**Fire1 = Flag1**: LFO2 always starts when a new sound is fired.

-**Fire2 = Flag2**: One Shot: Nach dem LFO1 eine vollständite Periode gespielt hat, wird der Sound gestoppt
+**Fire2 = Flag2**: One Shot: after LFO1 has played a full period, the sound stops.

-**Fire3 = Flag3**: Multiplikator der Modulation x 2
+**Fire3 = Flag3**: Modulation multiplier x 2

-**Fire4 = Flag4**: Unbenutzt
+**Fire4 = Flag4**: Unused

-Flag 1 ist standardmäßig bei neuen Sounds gesetzt, damit LFO1 und LFO2 beim Drücken der Firebuttons immer zusammen gestartet werden.
-Wenn Flag 1 ausgeschaltet wird, läuft der LFO2 weiter und startet nach dem drücken des Firebutton irgendwo zufällig.
+Flag 1 is set by default for new sounds so that LFO1 and LFO2 always start together when the Fire Buttons are pressed.
+If Flag 1 is turned off, LFO2 continues to run and starts randomly somewhere after the Fire Button is pressed.

-## Panik-Funktion (Reset LFO2 und Timing-Envelope)
+## Panic Function (Reset LFO2 and Timing Envelope)

-Sollte der Sound zu komplex geworden sein, und man möchte nur wieder den Grundsound hören, kann man den LFO2 und den Timing-Envelope einfach ausschalten, indem man die Taster S3 + S4 gleichzeitig drückt.
+If the sound has become too complex and you just want to hear the basic sound again, you can simply turn off LFO2 and the Timing Envelope by pressing buttons S3 and S4 simultaneously.

-## Echo / Delayeffekt / Mastervolume
+## Echo / Delay Effect / Master Volume

-**Delay (E1)**: Verzögerungszeit des Echo, von kurz nach lang
+**Delay (E1)**: Delay time of the echo, from short to long

-**Feedback (E2)**: Stärke, mit der das Echo dem Ausgangssignal zugemischt wird und Stärke der Rückkopplung (Feedback) des Eingangssignals.
-Bei maximalem Wert ist das Feedback unendlich lang.
+**Feedback (E2)**: Strength with which the echo is mixed with the output signal and strength of the feedback of the input signal.
+At maximum value, the feedback is infinitely long.

-**Vol (E3)**: Ausgangslautstärke Master
+**Vol (E3)**: Master Output Volume

 > [!Important]
-> Echo und Mastervolume (Parameter E1 bis E3) sind nicht abspeicherbar!
+> Echo and master volume (parameters E1 to E3) cannot be saved!

 ---

 > [!Note]
-> Wir behalten uns vor, die Funktionalität bei Bedarf zu verbessern oder anzupassen.
+> We reserve the right to improve or adapt the functionality as needed.